beezwax/bzBond/packages/bzBond-claris/README.md

 ## Usage: bzBond web project manager

-The bzBond web project manager is used for storing, deploying, configuring, and debugging web code for use in FileMaker web viewers.
+The bzBond web project manager is used for storing, deploying, configuring, and debugging web code for use in Claris/FileMaker web viewers.

 The bzBond web project manager is opinionated in that it supports integrating web technologies in a specific way.
 Below are the key design choices and the reasoning behind them.

-- Web code is stored as data in a FileMaker table.
+- Web code is stored as data in a Claris/FileMaker table.
 Code stored in this table is called a "web project".
 Storing web projects in a table has the following advantages:
   - It keeps them organized and increases their visibility in a solution.
   - It allows them to be updated via scripts or the Data API, meaning they can be part of a build chain or continuous delivery approach.
   - It enables the debugging features that support "live development" for web projects.
 - Web projects are stored in a single html file.
 This allows them to be deployed in web viewers as data urls.
-- Web projects are deployed in web viewers using FileMaker scripts.
+- Web projects are deployed in web viewers using Claris/FileMaker scripts.
 This allows close control over how and when web viewers are populated and helps avoid timing issues.
 - Web viewer "config" is used to determine which web project is deployed in a web viewer.
 Config can also be used to store useful supporting data such as value lists or script names.
 Leveraging config allows web projects to contain fewer hard-coded and context specific references, meaning they are more likely to be reusable within and between solutions.
 - Config is defined in the web viewer calculation dialog.
 This allows web viewers to be added to layouts and configured without leaving the Manage Layout UI.